Studio Visual Arts

 I have recently had a question or two on the requirements for the Breadth section of our AP portfolios.
 Check out this link to the course overview for AP 2D and 3D art.

 If you’ll notice, the description of the breadth section states that it “illustrates a range of ideas and approaches to art making”.
-Here are a few of the things we’ve done in 2_D so far this year:
+Here are a few of the things we’ve done in 2-D in the past:

 - Each student did a painting or drawing on an unconventional material, including pattern and repetition in some way.
 Students used everything from graphite to acrylics to spray paint, and worked on a material of their choice.
 These ranged from bones to ceramic clay, feathers to old records, and a garbage can lid.